-GFDRR will continue to invest in systems and capacities that enable faster and more resilient disaster response and recovery.
-This includes emergency preparedness and response activities like pre-disaster recovery planning, support for post-disaster needs assessments using innovative and state-of-the art methodologies and strengthening institutional arrangements for coordination and implementation which special focus on gender-responsive, inclusive, and participatory approaches.
+GFDRR will continue to invest in capacities that enable faster and more resilient disaster response and recovery.
+This includes emergency preparedness and response activities including emergency and recovery planning, support for post-disaster needs assessments using innovative and stateof-the art methodologies and strengthening institutional arrangements for coordination and implementation with special focus on gender-responsive, inclusive and participatory approaches.
 The strategy also promotes resilient recovery principles and ensures that recovery processes are inclusive, risk-informed, and aligned with long-term development goals.
-In fragile and conflict-affected situations, GFDRR will enhance collaboration with humanitarian and development partners to ensure timely and effective recovery support.
+In fragile and conflict-affected situations, GFDRR will enhance collaboration with humanitarian and development partners through the World Bank Country Management Units to ensure timely and effective recovery support.